VET Program Approval and Maintenance Procedure

 Responsibility

-• The Provost (as the Approval Authority) is responsible for the monitoring the implementation, outcomes and scheduled review of this procedure.
+• The Pro Vice-Chancellor, VET and Pathways and Chief Executive, TAFE (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-• The Director of Learner Experience and Excellence (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by The Provost.
+• The Chair, Curriculum Committee (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by Approval Authority.

 • Specific responsibilities are designated throughout the procedure.